Vail Ski Resort: 1970s

 By the early 1970s, the construction of Interstate 70 from Vail to Denver was mostly completed, replacing US Route 6.
 The opening of the Eisenhower Tunnel in 1973 (north bore, now westbound) provided easier access from Denver to ski resorts like Copper Mountain, Breckenridge, and Vail.
 Also in the mid-1970s, President Gerald Ford and family continued to vacation at their Vail home, bringing it international exposure.
 Later, Vail Village was expanded.
 In May 1970, Denver was awarded the 1976 Winter Olympics, with Vail later selected (in early 1972) to host the alpine competitions, moving from the original sites just east of Loveland Pass; Loveland Ski Area (slalom) and undeveloped Mount Sniktau (downhill, giant slalom).
 However, Colorado voters denied funding by a 3:2 ratio that November, and the games were relocated to Innsbruck in Austria, which had recently hosted in 1964.

 By the mid-1970s, the mountain had been further expanded, with a second gondola added in the Lionshead area, which also included a residences and shops at the base of the slopes.

 In 1976, a gondola cable snagged on a support tower on Friday, March 26, and two cabins derailed, killing four people and injuring eight.
 The gondola was closed for the remainder of the season, and trading in stock of the ski resort's parent company was temporarily suspended.
-Afterward, the original gondola in Vail Village was replaced with a double chairlift.

-1980s

-In 1985, Doppelmayr constructed four high-speed quads on the Front Side, making Vail the second mountain in the country to use them, after Breckenridge, and the first to install multiple quads.
-These lifts were the Game Creek Express (#7), Mountaintop Express (#4), Northwoods Express (#11), and Vista Bahn Express (#16).
-The Vista Bahn Express replaced the double chairlifts out of Vail Village, bringing skiers from Vail Village to Mid-Vail.
-The Mountaintop Express lift replaced a Lift Engineering triple chairlift running from Mid-Vail to Patrol Headquarters, while the Northwoods Express and Game Creek Express lifts replaced Riblet double chairlifts.

-As part of Vail's 25th anniversary in 1988, Doppelmayr constructed two more high-speed quads.
-On the front side, the Born Free Express (#8) replaced a Lift Engineering double chairlift out of Lionshead.
-In the Back Bowls, the Orient Express lift (#21) opened the China, Teacup, and Siberia Bowls.
-A year later, another high-speed quad, the Avanti Express (#2), was built to replace another Lift Engineering double chairlift.

 Vail hosted the Alpine World Championships in 1989 and co-hosted with nearby Beaver Creek in 1999.